 Solar energy is simply energy derived from the sun, which can be converted to electricity or thermal (heat) energy.
 Photovoltaic (PV) panels convert the sun's energy to electricity.
+Solar thermal panels convert the sun's energy to thermal (heat) energy.
 Solar thermal panels, or evacuated tubes, capture the sun's energy for heating domestic hot water and, sometimes, to provide space heating through systems like radiant floor heating.

 Sunlight is a relatively infinite source of energy.
-The sun is expected to burn out in approximately five billion years, but the sun is radiating an abundance energy in the meantime.
+The sun is expected to burn out in approximately five billion years, but it will continue to radiate an abundance of energy in the meantime.
 The amount of energy radiating from the sun will not change, whether we choose to harness it's energy or not.
 The average amount of solar energy reaching the Earth's surface at any given time is about 174.7 W/m2.
 Worldwide, this amounts to about 89,300 TW.
 This theoretical potential means that there is more energy striking the Earth’s surface in one and a half hours, than there is of our entire energy consumption worldwide.
 In 2001, the energy striking the Earth’s surface in one and a half hours was 480 EJ, and worldwide energy consumption was 430 EJ (source: Sandia National Laboratory Fact Sheet).

 For more information on PV panels and how they work, please watch the video below: